Deadheading can be daunting, but you can learn how to deadhead roses for more summer garden blooms with this simple guide.

 As the days get shorter and the weather turns cool, the rose will need to retain energy in its roots for the next season before going dormant for the winter.

 If you love roses and would love to learn more, check out the post on how I planted bare root shrub roses.
-You can also read all my gardening posts by visiting the flower gardening section here at Rocky Hedge Farm!
+You can also read all my gardening posts and learn how to grow a cut flower garden by visiting the flower gardening section here at Rocky Hedge Farm!

 Deadheading roses can be an easy task that you do with just a little time each day.
 Do it often, and you can be sure your roses will continue to flower all season long for a gorgeous cut flowers floral bouquet!